 Add the whole cabbage to the hot water and cook 5 to 10 minutes, remove.

-Mix the ground beef with the first 9 ingredients.
+Mix the ground beef and pork with the first 9 ingredients.

-Take two or more leaves, lay the meat mixture on top, roll it and tie with kitchen yarn
+Take two or more softened leaves, lay the meat mixture on top, roll it and tie with kitchen yarn

 Heat a pan with oil on high and fry the Krautwickel until they get color and a few brown spots.

 Pour in the beef broth, add beef cube and tomato puree, stir and cover.